-This recipe for Clean Eating Thumbprint Cookies is one of the many wonderful cookies I baked with the family I stayed with in Germany when I was 18.
+This thumbprint cookies recipe is one of the many wonderful cookies I baked with the family I stayed with in Germany when I was 18.

 If you’ve never been to Germany, I can tell you that these people take their Christmas baking VERY seriously.
 It’s an entire production that can last for days or even weeks on end.

 And the worst part?
 They didn’t even splurge on a few cookies while they were baking them.
 Every last cookie got packed away for the pending holiday.

 As an 18-year-old experiencing an explosion of fabulously foreign flavors in a new country, I can tell you that this was most distressing.
 I mean, who bakes all those cookies and then doesn’t even eat ONE stinkin’ sample cookie??!!

 I can tell you I entered a few choice words in my journal that night.
 But outside of that, I thoroughly enjoyed the process… and in the end… the cookies!
 And yes, they were worth the wait.

 And don’t be afraid of the butter.
 It’s real food, it’s clean in moderation, and this time of year, it’s totally okay to enjoy a treat.